-- Our Animal Care Centre (ACC) at Devonport is dedicated to caring for, rehabilitating and rehoming animals. - Our Animal Retail Centres (ARCs) in Launceston and Hobart are our bases in the community.
+- Our Animal Care Centre (ACC) at Devonport is dedicated to caring for, rehabilitating and rehoming animals. - Our Adoption and Retail Centres (ARCs) in Latrobe, Launceston, and Hobart are our bases in the community.
 Animals are surrendered and rehomed through these centres; owners can access advice and supplies for their companion animals; and our ARC teams assist with local microchipping and education activities in their communities. - Our Inspectorate operates under delegated powers from the state government to investigate and prosecute instances of alleged animal cruelty.

-This team is supported by a national call centre equipped to handle cruelty reports. - Our team of dedicated volunteers assists across all our activities.
-They serve on our board; they care for animals in our ACC and ARCs; they organise fundraising events; and they support us in many other activities.
-We could not do what we do without these wonderful people. - Supporting our frontline teams, we have a group of dedicated professionals working across many areas - including fundraising and marketing, policy and advocacy, volunteer organisation, project delivery and - last but not least - our administration team who answer the phones and keep the lights on.
+Inspectors are co-located with DPIPWE in Hobart, Launceston, and Devonport, and operate across the state.
+This team is supported by a 24 hour call centre equipped to handle reports.

+- Our team of dedicated volunteers assists across all our activities.
+They serve on our board; they care for animals in our ACC and ARCs; they provide foster care for our animals; they organise fundraising events; and they support us in many other activities.
+We could not do what we do without these wonderful people. - Our corporate office is in Launceston.
+Supporting our frontline teams, a group of dedicated professionals work across many areas - including fundraising and marketing, policy and advocacy, volunteer organisation, project delivery and - last but not least - our administration team who answer the phones and keep the lights on.